Malling Around

 Photo from www.eyecorp.com

-A Dallas-based entity bought the bulk of NORTHLAKE in February 2016.
-They also acquired the (soon-to-be-vacant) Sears.
+A Dallas-based company bought the bulk of NORTHLAKE MALL in February 2016.
+They also acquired the soon-to-be-vacant Sears.
 It was said that the struggling mall was going to be redeveloped as an open-air venue.
-In October 2019, it was revealed that a local university had leased over 200,000 square feet of vacant store space.
+However, in October 2019, it was revealed that a local university had leased over 200,000 square feet of vacant store space.
 This was reconfigured as a medical office campus.

 Graphic from http://northlakemall.com